us/dec-tweet-clustering/README.md

-# if we open the jupyter notebook actually python with 'set CUDA_VISIBLE_DEVICES=-1' we run on CPU otherwise run on GPU.

 # Unsupervised Tweet Clustering with DEC
 The aim of this project is to clustering the unlabelled tweets with dec and I inspired by: "Unsupervised Deep Embedding for Clustering Analysis" (Xie et al, ICML 2016).